 I have been taking my children to Dr. Kemper for over 19 years.
 They are always kind, professional and efficient.
 The staff is caring and does a great job.
 My kids look forward to their dental appointments!
 Highly recommend this office!

-These early appointments are all about checking their teeth and gums, teeth cleaning, as well as getting used to going to the dentist so that if and when they need more advanced care, they are already familiar with the dentist, the office, and the tools.
+These early appointments are all about checking their teeth and gums, teeth cleaning, as well as getting used to going to the dentist.
+That way if and when they need more advanced care, they are already familiar with the dentist, the office, and the tools.

 There are things parents can do at home to help ease their child before their teeth cleaning.

-- Be positive.
+Be positive.
 Explain what will happen during a teeth cleaning honestly, but there’s no need to include scary terms like “pain,” “shot” or “hurt.”
-You can explain the use special tools, and talk about your positive experiences with the dentist in the past.
+You can explain the use of special tools and talk about your positive experiences with the dentist in the past.